Paralegal Course Descriptions

 - Explain and distinguish among common legal terms.

-- Discuss how the civil and criminal litigation processes work in state and federal courts.
+- Discuss how the civil and criminal litigation processes operate in state and federal courts.

 - Explain how to file a case with state and federal courts.

-- Understand the basic resources found in a typical law library.
+- Understand the essential resources found in a typical law library.

-- Compare and contrast the roles of lawyers, limited license legal technicians, and paralegals.
+- Compare and contrast the roles of lawyers and paralegals.

 - Identify the activities which, when performed by a paralegal, constitute the unauthorized practice of law.

-- Demonstrate good communication skills in a legal context.
+- Demonstrate effective communication skills in a legal context.

 LEGAL 205: Civil Procedure